 V --> L["Review gated learning"]

 The context lane watches everything outside the code while the run is happening.
 A review comment, incident note, design doc update or release thread can change the shape of the verification.
 This lane should not own execution because its value is staying light enough to run beside the heavier work.
+It also gathers past issues observed in this code path reported in Slack or RCAs

 The scenario lane is the one that actually drives the system.
 It creates state, feeds inputs, calls APIs, runs jobs, restarts components and checks the visible result.
 This is the lane that has to think like a user rather than a unit test.

 The witness lane is deliberately read only.
 It watches the same run from the side and asks whether the intended runtime path actually executed.
 Logs, metrics, live config and class loading evidence all belong here.
+I’ll expand more on this later in this blog

 I like this split because each lane has a reason to run in parallel.
-It is not parallelism for the aesthetic.
-It is parallelism where the work does not share ownership of the same mutable thing.

 The skills became the toolbox